1AMTEDDY/devops/Devops/TERRAFORM/Azurerm_Templates/README.md

 TODO: Guide users through getting your code up and can talk about:
 1. Installation process:
 Edit to your taste the values for each template as required
-2.	aks dependencies:
-You need to provision key-vault and storage first for terraform backend.
-Please refer to the repo and provision using the powershell scripts

 # Build and Test